elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-cultural-competence-in-nursing-and-why-is-it-important-for-understanding-patient-needs.md

 url: /learn/nursing/questions/what-is-cultural-competence-in-nursing-and-why-is-it-important-for-understanding-patient-needs
 score: -1.0
 related_article1:
-    id: 169610
+    id: 169611
-    title: How can nurses manage emotionally charged situations to build trust with patients?
+    title: >-
+        Why is self-awareness important for nurses in managing personal emotions and adapting to change?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-nurses-manage-emotionally-charged-situations-to-build-trust-with-patients
+    url: /learn/nursing/questions/why-is-selfawareness-important-for-nurses-in-managing-personal-emotions-and-adapting-to-change
 related_article2:
-    id: 169608
+    id: 169607
-    title: How can teamwork and collaboration be improved in healthcare settings to enhance patient care?
+    title: >-
+        What are some effective communication strategies for nurses when interacting with patients and their families?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-teamwork-and-collaboration-be-improved-in-healthcare-settings-to-enhance-patient-care
+    url: /learn/nursing/questions/what-are-some-effective-communication-strategies-for-nurses-when-interacting-with-patients-and-their-families
 related_article3:
+    id: 169602
+    title: >-
+        How can nurses effectively manage stress to prevent burnout and its impact on patient care?
+    subject: Nursing
+    url: /learn/nursing/questions/how-can-nurses-effectively-manage-stress-to-prevent-burnout-and-its-impact-on-patient-care
+related_article4:
     id: 169611
+    title: >-
-    title: Why is self-awareness important for nurses in managing personal emotions and adapting to change?
+        Why is self-awareness important for nurses in managing personal emotions and adapting to change?
     subject: Nursing
     url: /learn/nursing/questions/why-is-selfawareness-important-for-nurses-in-managing-personal-emotions-and-adapting-to-change
-related_article4:
-    id: 169604
-    title: How can emotional intelligence improve decision-making and patient interaction in healthcare?
-    subject: Nursing
-    url: /learn/nursing/questions/how-can-emotional-intelligence-improve-decisionmaking-and-patient-interaction-in-healthcare
 related_article5:
-    id: 169606
+    id: 169610
-    title: How can decision trees be used to manage medication errors in nursing practice?
+    title: >-
+        How can nurses manage emotionally charged situations to build trust with patients?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-decision-trees-be-used-to-manage-medication-errors-in-nursing-practice
+    url: /learn/nursing/questions/how-can-nurses-manage-emotionally-charged-situations-to-build-trust-with-patients
 ---

 &nbsp;